HariSekhon/Nagios-Plugins/README.md

 #### Compatible Monitoring Solutions

-The biggest advantage of Nagios compatible monitoring systems is the multitude of Nagios Plugins created by domain experts in each field to monitor almost everything out there.
+The biggest advantage of Nagios-compatible monitoring systems is the multitude of Nagios Plugins created by domain experts in each field to monitor almost everything out there.

-Nagios Plugins are widely and freely available across the internet, especially at the original [Nagios Exchange](https://exchange.nagios.org/) and the newer [Monitoring Exchange](https://exchange.icinga.com/) (at which you'll see this project at the top of the most viewed list).
+Nagios Plugins are widely and freely available across the internet, especially at the original [Nagios Exchange](https://exchange.nagios.org/) and the newer [Icinga Exchange](https://exchange.icinga.com/) (at which you'll see this project at the top of the most viewed list).

 The following enterprise monitoring systems are compatible with Nagios Plugins and this project: